cyberway/cyberway.documentation/devportal/create_application/abi_file.md

-# 4 Understanding ABI files
+# 4 Understanding ABI Files

 The Application Binary Interface (ABI) is a JSON-description of the methods for transforming user actions between JSON and binary representations.
 ABI also describes methods for converting database state to JSON-format and vice versa.
 After describing the contract through ABI, developers and users can easily interact with it via JSON.